Allfeat/docs/docs/index.md

 - **Decentralized Governance (DAO)**: Allfeat includes a DAO that empowers community stakeholders to participate in decision-making, including the nomination and selection of certifiers and validators.
 This ensures that the network evolves in line with the needs of its users.

-- **EVM+ Compatibility**: Allfeat's integration with the Ethereum ecosystem will be handled through a Layer 2 rollup.
+- **EVM Compatibility**: Allfeat's integration with the Ethereum ecosystem will be handled through a Layer 2 rollup.
 This Layer 2 solution will allow DApps to interact with Allfeat’s certified metadata via smart contracts in Solidity, ensuring seamless interoperability between the Allfeat network and Ethereum.
 While the Layer 1 focuses on metadata certification and management, all EVM interactions will be routed through the Layer 2 bridge.

 - **Proof-of-Authority (PoA) for Validators**: The network uses a PoA consensus for node validation, with a trusted selection of validators.
 This ensures efficiency and security for a blockchain tailored to the music industry.
 Transaction fees from PoA are distributed to validators and the protocol's treasury, while inflation rewards focus on PoM participants.